-- 1. With reference to subparagraph (k) of paragraph 1 of Article 3 (General Definitions) of the Convention: - a) In the case of the United States, the term "pension fund" includes the following: a trust providing pension or retirement benefits under an Internal Revenue Code section 401(a) qualified pension plan (which includes a Code section 401(k) plan) and a profit sharing or stock bonus plan, a Code section 403(a) qualified annuity plan, a Code section 403(b) plan, a trust that is an individual retirement account under Code section 408, a Roth individual retirement account under Code section 408(p), a trust providing pension or retirement benefits under a simplified employee pension plan under Code section 408(k), a trust described in section 457(g) providing pension or retirement benefits under a Code section 457(b) plan, and the Thrift Savings Fund (section 7701(j)).
-A group trust described in Revenue Ruling 81-100, as amended by Revenue Ruling 2014-24 and Revenue Ruling 2011-1, qualifies as a pension fund only if it is operated exclusively or almost exclusively to earn income for the benefit of pension funds that are themselves entitled to benefits under the Convention as a resident of the United States.
+- 1. With reference to subparagraph (k) of paragraph 1 of Article 3 (General Definitions) of the Convention: - a) In the case of the United States, the term "pension fund" includes the following: a trust providing pension or retirement benefits under an Internal Revenue Code section 401(a) qualified pension plan (which includes a Code section 401(k) plan) and a profit sharing or stock bonus plan, a Code section 403(a) qualified annuity plan, a Code section 403(b) plan, a trust that is an individual retirement account under Code section 408, a Roth individual retirement account under Code section 408, a simple retirement account under Code section 408(p), a trust providing pension or retirement benefits under a simplified employee pension plan under Code section 408(k), a trust described in section 457(g) providing pension or retirement benefits under a Code section 457(b) plan, and the Thrift Savings Fund (section 7701(j)).
+A group trust described in Revenue Ruling 81-100, as amended by Revenue Ruling 2014-24 and Revenue Ruling 2011-1, qualifies as a pension fund only if it is operated exclusively or almost exclusively to earn income for the benefit of pension funds that are themselves entitled to benefits under the Convention as a resident of the United States. - b) In the case of , the term "pension fund" includes the following: